joshspeagle/dynesty/docs/source/faq.rst

 (a)synchronously depending on the setup.

-Second, check if your pool has issues pickling some types of functions or evaluating some of the functions in :mod:`~dynesty.sampling`.
+Second, check if your pool has issues pickling some types of functions or evaluating some of the functions in :mod:`~dynesty.internal_samplers`.
 In general, nested functions require more advanced pickling (e.g., ``dill``), which is not enabled with some pools by default.